Home | Physics | Linear Motion-Definition, Example, and Types

 image showing the linear motion

-When the Body moves with linear motion covers some distance which is called displacement.
+When the Body moves with linear motion covers some distance which is called displacement. hence we can say that a car moving in straight direction is example of linear motion.
 The rate of change of displacement of the body moving with linear motion is called velocity or linear velocity.

 Newton’s law of motion also applies to the body moving with linear motion.